 How Johannes Switched Careers Through the Motion Design Program

-Johannes transitioned his career from sound to motion design and joined Hyper Island’s Motion Creative course in Karlskrona, Sweden.
+Johannes transitioned his career from sound to motion design and joined Hyper Island’s Motion Designer course in Karlskrona, Sweden.
 He utilized the program and networks to secure multiple internships and design his motion career to fit his lifestyle and vision.

 “I had a startling realization one day.
 I was doing a music video for Avicii.
 It was the dream job, but I just wanted to go home.”